 5 | The Narrows

 Trail opening is dependent on water flow.
 The Narrows closes at times of high flow (water flow must not exceed 150 cubic feet/second) which is typically during spring snow melt.
 The Narrows also closes if there is a risk of flash floods in the canyon.
-In 2020/2021 there were also closures due to a toxic Cyanobacteria Bloom.
+There are also regular warnings for a toxic Cyanobacteria Bloom.
 Check the trail status on the official Zion website or at the Visitors Center for latest information.

 Along with Angels Landing, the Narrows is one of the most iconic Zion hikes.
 It begins at the end of the Riverside Walk trail and follows the Virgin River into a narrow slot canyon.
 Hikers trek through water for much of the hike.